-However, there are a few things that happen differently than when your system is in home mode.
-For starters, your cameras will continue to record footage even if there is no motion detected.
+There are a few things that happen differently than when your system is in home mode.
+For starters, your cameras will continue to record footage, even if there is no motion detected.
 This is so you can have a record of everything that happened while you were gone.

 What Does Disarmed Home And Away Mean on Ring Doorbell?

 If you have a Ring doorbell, you may have noticed the “Disarmed” setting in the Home & Away section of your device settings.
 But what does this actually mean?
 In short, when your Ring doorbell is set to Disarm, it will not record any video or audio footage.

 However, it will still send alerts to your phone if someone presses the doorbell or triggers the motion sensors.
 So why would you want to disable recording on your Ring doorbell?
 There are a few reasons.

 What Do the Different Modes on Ring Mean?